 Gas Quality Standard Requirements

-Utility companies impose very stringent requirements on the quality of gas that can be injected into their pipelines.
-Such requirements are designed to protect the well-being of their equipment as well as minimize safety hazards for the public.
+Natural gas pipeline utility companies impose very stringent requirements on the quality of gas that can be injected into their pipelines.
+Such requirements are designed to protect the well-being of their equipment as well as minimize safety hazards for the their customers and the general public.
 Two forms of monitoring are in place to ensure compliance.
 First, at the point of utility interconnection, carbon dioxide, total inerts, and heating value are continuously monitored and recorded.
 Second, although technology is not yet available for continuous check of other particulates, quarterly or annual gas sampling takes place in a laboratory to ensure appropriate values of certain particulates, such as siloxane.

-In California specifically, Assembly Bill 1900 (AB1900), passed in 2012, requires the California Public Utilities Commission (CPUC) to adopt rules allowing pipeline injection in California as well as health and safety standards for injection into these pipelines.
+In California specifically, AB1900 required the CPUC to adopt rules allowing pipeline injection in California as well as human health and safety, and pipeline safety and integrity standards for injection of biomethane into the common carrier pipelines.
 The bill also requires that the safety requirements of the gas constituents be reexamined every 5 years.
 In 2014, with recommendations made by stakeholders alongside the California Air Resources Board and the Office of Environmental Health Hazard Assessment, the CPUC set the requirements for pipeline injection within California, and in 2015, the CPUC decided that the gas producers should bear the full cost associated with the processing and pipeline injection of biomethane.

-One of the biggest challenges to pipeline injection is the fragmented nature of policies along different state and local agencies.
+One of the biggest challenges to pipeline injection is the incongruence between public policies and regulation across different states and provinces.
 The history behind the natural gas industry, the politics within the industry, and the distinct climates in different regions have greatly contributed to these often conflicting policies that require more stringent gas quality in certain regions than in others.
 SoCalGas has the strictest regulations across the country for individuals who wish to directly inject within their perimeter.
-This has caused pipeline injection within Southern California to be delayed in comparison to the rest of the country; it was not until July of 2018 that the waste management company of CR&R was the first to introduce renewable natural gas produced within California into the SoCalGas pipeline system.
-Yet, the system is seriously flawed, as SoCalGas’ stringent regulations do not prevent RNG from traveling within southern California’s pipelines after being injected from a different state with less stringent regulations.
+This has caused pipeline injection within Southern California to be delayed in comparison to the rest of the country; it was not until July of 2018 that the waste management company (CR&R) was able to interconnect renewable natural gas produced within the State into the SoCalGas pipeline system.
+Yet, the same system accepts RNG that was produced out-of-State and introduced onto the system with les stringent pipeline access requirements.

 Interconnection Process

-To connect a biomethane producing facility to the PG&E pipeline network, a three-step process must be completed.
+To connect an RNG or biomethane production facility to PG&E’s pipeline network, the following three-step process must be completed:

 Step 1: Over the course of about three weeks, the utility conducts an initial feasibility study which, given the supply source, location and volume of the production source in question, informs the biomethane producer of the nearest pipeline location capable of accepting their supply.